infant-acne

 10. It’s essential to be patient and allow the acne to resolve naturally over time.

-Continuing from where we left off, let’s delve deeper into the topic of infantile acne, exploring additional insights and addressing common concerns that parents might have.
+Continuing from where we left off, let’s delve deeper into infantile acne, exploring additional insights and addressing common concerns parents may have.

 Understanding Hormonal Influences

 As mentioned earlier, hormonal fluctuations are believed to be a primary factor in the development of baby acne.
-During the final stages of pregnancy, hormones from the mother transfer to the baby.
+During the final stages of pregnancy, hormones from the mother cross the placenta and reach the baby.
 These hormones, particularly androgens, stimulate the sebaceous glands in the baby’s skin, leading to the formation of acne.

 Differentiating from Other Skin Conditions